--A risk always involves two aspects: a cause and an effect. +The cause of a risk can be another risk, and its effect can induce new risks. +We can attach a probability to the cause, and an impact or a size to the effect.

--A starting point for risk finding can be the identification of the project cardinal aims.

-+Then by proceeding backward we can identify any potential causes that may threaten their achievement.

-+We build that way a cause-effect tree in which the roots are direct threats to the cardinal aims, and the leaves are basic risk factors.

-The risks identified in the tree are numbered, and recorded in a risk register, with a short description and their direct effect.
-The risk register is built and updated progressively as more risks or more information on existing risks arrive.
+- -A risk always involves two aspects: a cause and an effect. - •The cause of a risk can be another risk, and its effect can induce new risks. - •We can attach a probability to the cause, and an impact or a size to the effect. - -A starting point for risk finding can be the identification of the project cardinal aims. - •Then by proceeding backward we can identify any potential causes that may threaten their achievement. - •We build that way a cause-effect tree in which the roots are direct threats to the cardinal aims, and the leaves are basic risk factors. - -The risks identified in the tree are numbered, and recorded in a risk register, with a short description and their direct effect. - •The risk register is built and updated progressively as more risks or more information on existing risks arrive.

+Failed Product Performance

+Failed Product Performance

+Lack of standards and codes of practice

+Lack of standards and codes of practice

+Volatile or innovative environment

+Don't waste resources on things that won't happen

+Obtain input from staff to update the Risks (workshops)

+Failed Product Performance

+Lack of standards and codes of practice

+Volatile or innovative environment

+Difficulty of time and resource estimation

+Reliance on scarce skills

+Reliance on suppliers

+•Vague or changing requirements

-Example 3.1: Warehouse Management System
+Example: Warehouse Management System

 We are delivering an automated system that will run a big warehouse that is being upgraded to improve its accuracy and increase its capacity by doubling its throughput.
-We expect to reduce number of mistakes in what is sent to branches to a third of its current value

-The system will: -accept new stock and move it to its appointed storage point -print out the day's 'pick-lists' for smaller items so that staff can place them in bins destined for stores -move these bins and the larger items to the loading bays at the right moment for the waiting vehicles which will deliver them to the branches.
+The system will:

+-accept new stock and move it to its appointed storage point -print out the day's 'pick-lists' for smaller items so that staff can place them in bins destined for stores -move these bins and the larger items to the loading bays at the right moment for the waiting vehicles which will deliver them to the branches.